geonetwork/core-geonetwork/test/readme.txt

 Author: Just van den Broecke
 Email: just@justobjects.nl

+Note: this is work in progress !
+Don't run tests on a production system as your lucene index may be spoiled!

 This is the home of GeoNetwork service unit tests.
 Extended documentation should be forecoming.
 Although they are called unit tests a better name would be blackbox/protocol/webservice tests since we test the server protocol api similar to requests issued by an external client.